Identifying the Lens Galaxy B1152+199 as a Ghostly Damped Lyman Alpha System by the Cosmic Origins Spectrograph: Spectral Analysis

+Assuming larger velocity dispersion values will decrease the limits and vice versa, because the observed spectrum places strong constraints on the Gaussian component.
+For example, for $\sigma= 400$~\kms, the corresponding 68\%, 90\%, and 99\% confidence limits are 0.45, 0.75, and 1.6$\times10^{15}$~\cmsq.
+For $\sigma= 100$~\kms, the corresponding 68\%, 90\%, and 99\% confidence limits are 1.0$\times10^{16}$, 1.0$\times10^{17}$, and 2.5$\times10^{19}$~\cmsq.
 After searching for other absorption lines in the spectrum, we identified four candidates (Abs1--4) at wavelengths 1872.3\AA, 1917.7\AA, 2226.8\AA, and 2265.8\AA, respectively.
-Possible origins of these lines include metal absorption lines associated with the lens galaxy, our own Galaxy, quasar host galaxy, or other \lya\ absorbers along the line of sight.
-We first excluded Galactic absorption lines because the wavelengths do not match any strong UV ISM absorption lines \citep{blades88}.
+Possible origins of these lines include metal absorption lines associated with the lens galaxy, our own Galaxy, quasar host galaxy, or other \lya\ absorbers along the line of sight.\\ We first excluded Galactic absorption lines because the wavelengths do not match any strong UV ISM absorption lines \citep{blades88}.
 We next considered absorption lines in the quasar host galaxy, in particular a series of \FeII\ absorption lines with rest-wavelengths shorter than that of \lya\ will fall in the observed wavelength range; however, they also do not match the wavelengths of the absorption line candidates.
 Thus, we concluded that Abs1--4 are due to some intervening systems, either the lens galaxy or other intervening clouds.
 Considering the redshift of the lens ($z_l \simeq 0.439$), Abs1 and Abs2 can be identified as the \OI$\lambda\lambda1302$ and \CII$\lambda\lambda1334$ absorption lines from the lens galaxy.
 Abs3 is located at the wavelength of the expected \CIV$\lambda\lambda1549$ absorption line from the lens galaxy; however, since we do not expect to have high ionization ions in cold/warm ISM with $T < 5000 K$, we excluded \CIV\ from the lens as the interpretation of Abs3 and think it is possibly a \lya\ line from a different redshift at $z=0.8317$.
 Abs4 does not correspond to any strong absorption lines in the lens, and we identified it as another \lya\ absorber at $z=0.8639$.
-We align the \OI, and \CII\ absorption lines and the expected DLA from the lensing galaxy together in Figure~\ref{fig:zoom} to further illustrate the non-detection of the expected DLA feature.
+We align the \OI, and \CII\ absorption lines and the expected DLA from the lensing galaxy together in Figure~\ref{fig:zoom} to further illustrate the non-detection of the expected strong DLA feature. \\ We performed a final fit to the spectrum by freezing the continuum and emission line parameters and linking the wavelengths and FWHMs of Abs1 and Abs2 and, since they are both from the lens galaxy, and obtained a fitting statistic of $\chi^2/dof = 560.1/1082$.
+We reported the best-fit parameters in Table~\ref{tab:ab}.
+The spectrum, model, and residuals of this fit are shown in Figure~\ref{fig:model}.
+We measured the redshift of the lens as $z_l = 0.4377\pm0.0007$, suggesting a multiplicative factor of 0.9971 or a linear shift of $1.71$\AA\ (observed frame) in the wavelength calibration difference between \hst/COS and Keck II LRIS compared to the \citet{myers99} redshift value.